damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5068/2020-09-30-Investment.md

 In reality firms do not respond so fast because there are impediments to adjustment.
 Furthermore, decision of the firm are not static but forward looking.
 Current investment decisions are also based on **expectations** of future profits.
 Firms' expand their capital stocks when they expect their sales to grow and cost of capital to be low and contract them when when they expext their sales to fall and the cost of capital to be high.
-These facts motivated the development of the adjustment cost model, also known as Tobin's Q model which is the benchmark model in this literature.
+These facts motivated the development of the adjustment cost model, also known as Tobin\'s Q model which is the benchmark model in this literature.

 <!-- import mathjax for maths and equations -->
 <!-- <script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script> -->